 I experienced power dropouts with a 920XT to the point of being REALLY annoying.
 My fourth 920XT does not have power dropouts and it is the same bePRO.
 Go figure.
 (Edit: just sold my 4th 920XT and I still have the original BePros)

-Favero’s firmware updater has not had any updates since March 2016.
+Favero’s firmware updater has not had any updates since Jan 2017.
 That’s probably a good sign.
-That March update did address some LR balance issues (didn’t affect my readings AFAIK) and also enabled transmission power to be boosted at the expense of battery life – I’d imagine the latter might be useful in some unusual scenario where your receiving device was off your bike.
+The March 2016 update did address some LR balance issues (didn’t affect my readings AFAIK) and also enabled transmission power to be boosted at the expense of battery life – I’d imagine the latter might be useful in some unusual scenario where your receiving device was off your bike.

 I still haven’t managed to remember what the flashing LED’s mean.